MrAlexLau/braise/README.md

     $ gem install braise

-Then in your ruby program, be sure to require and include Braise:
+Then in the ruby program, be sure to require and include Braise:
 ```
 require 'braise'
 include Braise